Springvale (Vic.)

 The level of general health in Springvale is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Springvale shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Springvale shows better-than-average health results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 Both younger and older age groups have low prevalence of common health conditions.
-The rate of private health cover is very low at around 46% of the total population, approximately 11,199 people, compared to Greater Melbourne's 56.7%.
+Private health cover is quite low at about 46% of the total population (~11,199 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-Nationally, it stands at 55.7%.
-Asthma and diabetes are the most prevalent medical conditions in Springvale, affecting 5.9% and 5.7% of residents respectively.
-About 77.5% of residents report being completely free from medical ailments, compared to Greater Melbourne's 72.6%.
-The area has a higher proportion of seniors aged 65 and over at 17.7%, or about 4,317 people, than Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average and align with national rankings for the general population.
+Asthma and diabetes are the most prevalent medical conditions, affecting 5.9% and 5.7% of residents respectively.
+About 77.5% of residents report having no medical ailments, compared to Greater Melbourne's 72.6%.
+The area has a higher proportion of seniors aged 65 and over at 17.9% (4,366 people), compared to Greater Melbourne's 15.1%.
+Health outcomes among seniors are generally good, in line with the national rankings for the general population.

 Frequently Asked Questions - Health